Ākonga complaints procedure

 4. Resolving a concern informally

-a) To make a complaint ākonga must complete a Notice of Complaint form.
-Email the completed form to studentcomplaint@unitec.ac.nz and cc any people supporting you in the process.
-If a complaint is from a group of students, please provide a list of names and id numbers of all students in the group complaint and identify the primary contact person and their contact details in the Notice of Complaint form.
+a) To make a complaint the ākonga (student) must complete a Notice of Complaint form within 21 days of the incident or issue, email the completed form to studentcomplaint@unitec.ac.nz and copy (cc) any people supporting them in the process.
+If a complaint is from a group of students, provide a list of the names, ID numbers and email addresses of all students in the group complaint.
+Identify the primary contact person and their specific contact details on the Notice of Complaint form.

-b) Upon receipt the Notice of Complaint will be registered on Unitec’s Ākonga Complaints Register and forwarded to the relevant Executive member or manager within 3 working days.
+b) Upon receipt by the Student Complaints office, the Notice of Complaint will be registered on Unitec’s Ākonga Complaints Register and forwarded to the relevant Executive member or manager within 3 working days.

 c) Acknowledgement of receipt of the complaint will be sent to the person making the complaint (the Complainant) and any support person(s) within 3 working days of receipt.